 Convenience is king and mobiles are the titans of convenience.
 The rise of mobile browsing has changed the way that web designers operate.
 Quickly finding the right online web store is usually done by searching the web using a smartphone.

 Companies have noticed the switch to mobile based purchases, and so the majority of major outlets have approached design with a mobile-first mentality.
-There are additional benefits for the designer.
+Today, it’s very rare to find an online outlet with a website that’s not compatible with smartphone browsing.
+Implementing such a move is beneficial to both the consumer and the business itself.
 Mobile user demands are much more basic due to the platform’s constraints.
 Web design efforts need to be simple but effective.

 Simplicity, ease-of-use, and convenience will continue to drive the trends of web design in the eCommerce space throughout 2020.